Nissan Kicks Insurance Rates

 Rates are averaged for all Nissan Kicks models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Nissan Kicks Insurance
+How to Find the Best Cheap Nissan Kicks Insurance

-- You may be able to save as much as $140 per year simply by quoting online well ahead of the renewal date
+- You may be able to save approximately $140 per year simply by quoting early and online

 Rate Tables and Charts